 Loan forgiveness programs are a great option when it comes to paying off student loans.
 Other strategies to consider are consolidating your loans and refinancing them.
 We'll discuss them below.

+If you are considering whether to refinance or consolidate your student loans then there are some key things to keep in mind about how each of these processes works.
 Consolidation and refinancing are terms that are often used interchangeably but are used in different ways to restructure existing debt, including student loans.

 These processes involve taking out new debt to pay off existing loans.
 The terms relating to the annual interest rate, the monthly payment, and the length of the repayment period for the new loan will depend on the purpose of the loan and the lender.
 Keep in mind that loan application and processing fees may also be involved with these types of loans.